Mar 172025

 James was not in the Tithe records and was probably with Edmond in Cloran.

-William and Alice Delaney.
-They had:
+William and Alice Delaney

 • Margaret Head b 1817